kinktrails/kinktrails/cards/levels/level-3.md

 #### Single Die Combos (Normal Tasks)

-1. Get one item of clothing is removed by the other person
+1. Get one item of clothing removed by the other person while they are blindfolded
-2. One item of clothing is handed over
+2.
 3. One item of clothing is left behind on the trail
 4. Receive touch from the other person for 30 seconds
 5. The other creates a rule + a punishment